gorsuch/gorsuch.github.io/_posts/2014-07-27-canary-next-steps.md

 * removal of `go-curl` dependency, instead pushing us to go's `net/http` package
 * removal of `go-metrics` for operational metrics, relying on `statsd` instead

+This new incarnation of `sensord` is not meant to be tightly coupled to `canaryd` as it is today.
+Instead, you can easily integrate it into your existing graphite / logstash / heka / etc setup that is already deployed in your environment.

 The current [canary/sensord](https://github.com/canaryio/sensord) component will be deprecated.
 The repo will remain, but we will not accept further issues or pull requests.

 ### Replace existing canaryd component

 Similar to `sensord`, a new component will be created as a subpackage of [canaryio/canary](https://github.com/canaryio/canary).
-The spec is [here](), the main points being:
+The spec is [here](https://github.com/canaryio/canary/issues/7), the main points being:

 * continue to use redis a backend
 * receive measurements via HTTP